meteor/meteor/source/packages/dynamic-import.md

 statement, an up-and-coming (ECMA2020) addition to the ECMAScript standard.

-The dynamic `import(...)` statement is a complimentary method to the static `import` technique of requiring a module.
+The dynamic `import(...)` statement is a complementary method to the static `import` technique of requiring a module.
 While a statically <nobr>`import`-ed
 </nobr>module would be bundled into the initial JavaScript bundle, a
 dynamically <nobr>`import()`-ed</nobr> module is fetched from the server at